-- Fostering departmental collegiality and fulfilling individual responsibilities as set out by the Head of Department and/or other senior colleagues. - Actively contributing to the intellectual life of the department and to the work of the School overall, for example: - Attending and participating in departmental meetings. - Acting as a member of and/or chairing departmental, inter-departmental or School committees, e.g. exam boards and sub-boards. - Participating in departmental hiring searches and making shortlisting recommendations for new members of academic staff. - Liaising with central and departmental administration across the School to resolve issues concerning programme development, student welfare and examinations etc. - Engaging with external institutions, organisations and the wider community to support research, teaching and School strategic objectives.
+- Fostering departmental collegiality and fulfilling individual responsibilities as set out by the Head of Department and/or other senior colleagues. - Contributing to the intellectual life of the department and to the work of the School overall, for example: - Participating in departmental meetings. - Acting as a member of and/or chairing departmental, inter-departmental or School committees, e.g. exam boards and sub-boards. - Participating in departmental hiring searches. - Liaising with central and departmental administration across the School to resolve issues concerning programme development, student welfare, etc. - Engaging with external institutions, organisations and the wider community to support research, teaching and School strategic objectives. - Participating in public outreach and engagement outside the academic on topics related to their discipline, where possible.